ausmartinez/MBARI-RetinaNet-ODM/README.md

 If class labels within the protobuf text file (`labels.pbtxt`) do not match labels for the dataset, run `./scripts/enerate_labels.sh`

 If using a custom dataset, a different pipeline may be needed to create tfrecords.
 The dockerfile will run `create_tfrecord.py` to create tfrecords in accordance with the data provided by MBARI.
 Testing on a different dataset with protobuf formatting has not been done.

+If generating tfrecords for a custom dataset, the names for each element within the tfrecord will

+#### Training on the cloud

+After preparing your data and creating the tfrecords, the next step is to train the RetinaNet model on the cloud.
+The process heavily mirrors the process detailed in the [GCP tutorial](https://cloud.google.com/tpu/docs/tutorials/retinanet), however some parts of the tutorials don't work by themselves.
+So here is our process:

+1. Create a GCP bucket and import your tfrecords into it using whatever file structure you would like.
+Take note of how you name the tfrecord file itself.
+2. Start up your CTPU: `ctpu up`, then install the RetinaNet model: `git clone https://github.com/tensorflow/tpu/`.
+3. Link your ctpu instance to your storage bucket with: `export STORAGE_BUCKET=gs://YOUR-BUCKET-NAME`
+4. In this repo `scripts/retina_train.sh` contains the script to train the RetinaNet model.
+Run the script on your CTPU, changing flags and paths as needed.

+    If we look closer at the script itself, we can see what needs to change according to the data being used.

+	`export MODEL_DIR=${STORAGE_BUCKET}/retinanet-model` details the location to where RetinaNet will export the saved model in your bucket.
+In this case, your bucket will have a folder called 'retinanet-model', which will contain tensorflow checkpoints and the `saved_model.pb` with variables after training.
+The export parameters are not controlled by the user, as may be the case with other models (at least not without modifying the source code).

+    The `retinanet_main.py` flag, `--training_file_pattern` details the location of the training data in the form of tfrecords.
+Currently, the script points to the exact name exported from `create_tfrecords.py`, located inside the storage bucket: `--training_file_pattern=${STORAGE_BUCKET}/MBARI_BENTHIC_2017_960x540_train.record`.
+This can be changed to meet the naming of other data and supports globbing.
+For instance, if you have multiple training records located in a folder called 'data' in your storage bucket and each record follows a name of 'train_NUMBER.record', the flag may look like: `--training_file_pattern=${STORAGE_BUCKET}/data/train_*.record`

+    A hyperparameter not mentioned in documentation is `num_classes`.
+The GCP TPU RetinaNet implementation is made with the COCO dataset, which has 81 label classes.
+However, the model does not auto detect the number of classes that exist in your tfrecords, as may be the case with other models.
+So you must define the number of classes are in your data, otherwise it will assume and train for 81 classes.
+Define the number of classes using the hyperparameter flag like so: `--hparams=image_size=640,num_classes=9`.
+The model itself reshapes the images in a NxN shape denoted by `image_size=N`